-The latest version of Maggie’s World looks at the 2nd Annual Reading Blues Fest, which was held November 16-18, 2018.
+The latest version of Maggie’s Corner looks at the 2nd Annual Reading Blues Fest, which was held November 16-18, 2018.

 The Double Tree Hotel was home to the 2018 Reading Blues Festival for the second year in a row with talents from all over.
 Starting right in on the second evening, I enjoyed many amazing acts, from Blind Boy Paxton, Ronnie Baker Brooks, Tommy Castro and the Pain Killers and Tinsley Ellis.